Den-is-me/create_hadoop_cluster/README.md

 -mapper MapTF-IDF.py\
 -reducer ReduceTF-IDF.py
 ```
-As the result, I received [the TF-IDF file](/TF-IDF/TF-IDF) with these rows:
+As the result, I have received [the TF-IDF file](/TF-IDF/TF-IDF) with these rows:
 ```shell
 lever#War_and_Peace	4.927776346079288e-06
 level#War_and_Peace	6.135635915046557e-06